City Stadium (Green Bay): History

 The Green Bay Packers were founded in 1919 by Curly Lambeau and George Whitney Calhoun.
 From 1919 to 1922, they played their games at Hagemeister Park, a recreational area that hosted various sports and outdoor activities.
 Small, wooden bleachers were constructed, with some fans lining the playing field or sitting on their cars to watch the games.
 After the property was used to build a new Green Bay East High School, the Packers moved to the other side of the East River to Bellevue Park, which had been constructed to house a local baseball team that had also played at Hagemeister.
 The wood used for the bleachers at Hagemeister was reused to build a grandstand and bleachers at Bellevue.
 Bellevue Park had its challenges, with the field dimensions more conducive to baseball, its location far from town, and poor parking.
 After two seasons at Bellevue in 1923 and 1924, demand for a dedicated football stadium for the Packers grew.

 City Stadium was built just north of Green Bay East High School, meaning it was adjacent to the former Hagemeister Park.
-The stadium was developed for use by Green East High School and Green Bay West High School, but in reality the stadium was built to support the Packers.
+The stadium was developed for use by Green Bay East High School and Green Bay West High School, but in reality the stadium was built to support the Packers.
 At its original capacity, the wooden bleachers fit more than 5,000 fans.
-It did not have any bathrooms or locker rooms, meaning that the Packers had to use adjacent facilities, including the downtown Columbus Club, while visiting teams usually got dressed at their hotel before coming to the stadium.
-The Packers played exclusively at City Stadium for their home games until 1933, when they began playing some games in Milwaukee.
+It did not have any locker rooms, meaning that the Packers had to use adjacent facilities, including the downtown Columbus Club, while visiting teams usually got dressed at their hotel before coming to the stadium.
+The Packers played exclusively at City Stadium for their home games from their first season there in 1925 until 1933, when they began playing some games in Milwaukee.
 In 1933, they played one home game at Borchert Field before playing a few home games a year at Wisconsin State Fair Park from 1934 to 1951.
 In 1952, they played three games at Marquette Stadium while awaiting the completion of Milwaukee County Stadium, where they would play until 1994 when the team returned to playing all their home games in Green Bay.
 In addition to high school and NFL games, City Stadium also hosted a few St. Norbert Green Knights football games from the 1930s to the 1950s.